English Language Education

 GLOSSARY OF ENGLISH ACRONYMS AND TERMS

-• ESL – English as a Second Language (the program that teaches English)
+• ELE – English Language Education (the program that teaches English--like ESL)

-• ELL – English Language Learner (the student learning English)
+• EL – English Language Learner (the student learning English)

 • PTA / PTO -Parent Teacher Association or Parent Teacher Organization.
 The PTA or PTO is a group of parents who volunteer their time to arrange fun activities for kids and to help raise money for the school.
 Some parents are elected as officials and organize events.
 Other parents just volunteer to help with one activity.
 You can decide how much to help and they are always looking for volunteers!
 You can even volunteer in the library during the time that your child’s class is there.